Silvia Neid will step down as Germany coach in 2016 after a quite incredible run as a player and manager.

-A victorious player in 1989, 1991 and 1995, she then moved up to assist coach Thina Theune in 2001 and 2005 before taking charge for the 2009 triumph (having already retained the FIFA Women's World Cup in 2007) and repeating that feat in 2013.
-Neid, masterminding a so-far perfect campaign in World Cup qualifying, takes a look back at her unique collection of continental triumphs.
+A victorious player in 1989, 1991 and 1995, she then moved up to assist coach Thina Theune in 2001 and 2005 before taking charge for the 2009 triumph (having already retained the FIFA Women's World Cup in 2007) and repeating that feat in 2013, setting some standard for Steffi Jones to match in 2017.
+Neid takes a look back at her unique collection of continental triumphs.

 1989: final, 4-1 v Norway, Osnabruck